Donald M. Baer: Later work

 The following comes from Hains (1989), unless otherwise stated.
 Baer published hundreds of articles and books.
 He coauthored a paper with an associate, Ann H. Hains, in 1989 on experimental design entitled "Interaction effects in multi-element designs: Inevitable, desirable, and ignorable".
 In this paper, Baer addressed the single mindedness of the authors of single-subject research design books.
 He stated that these researchers only investigated the effectiveness of treatments in alteration and never examined whether the treatments interact.
 Baer proposed that single subject designs can and should be used to study not only separate effects but also interactions between the two conditions.
-Don Baer always seemed to be thinking ahead of his time.

 Developing new techniques and approaches for teaching developmentally delayed children was Baer's passion (Anonymous, 2002).
 He wrote many articles analyzing the current public education system and ways to improve their methods (Anonymous, 2002).
 The following comes from Warren et al. (1981), unless otherwise stated.
 One of his most read articles is titled "Generalization and maintenance of question-asking by severely retarded individuals".
 This article states the importance of establishing question asking strategies with developmentally-delayed children.

 Normal children develop simple question-asking (e.g. "What's that") in early infancy (pp. 15).
 Severely retarded children usually have great difficulty developing this skill.
 Initial training for this strategy is costly and time consuming for school systems.
 Despite the vast amount of time spent with the children, they can easily lose this ability.
 Baer and colleagues urged school systems to establish maintenance programs to help developmentally delayed children to continue and improve on their question-asking strategy.
 By maintaining this ability with the children, they will not only improve question-asking but save the school system valuable time and money from remedial training.